 Student and New Professional Best Paper Awards

-The purpose of the Student and New Professional Best Paper Awards is to recognize the most outstanding student and most outstanding new professional conference proposals that were accepted for presentation by the Ethnic Minorities Section.
+The purpose of the Student and New Professional Best Paper Awards is to recognize the most outstanding student and most outstanding new professional conference proposals that were accepted for presentation by the Racial and Ethnic Diversity in Families (REDF) Section.
 The submissions can be in any form (e.g., paper, poster, workshop) and must show evidence of completed research on a topic that has direct relevance to ethnic minority families.

-Each award winner receives a $150 cash award and a certificate.
-Awards are presented at the EM Section Annual Meeting.
+Each recipient is presented with a $150 cash award and a certificate.
+Awards are presented at the REDF Section Annual Meeting.

-Recipients must be current members of NCFR and the EM Section.
+Recipients must be current members of NCFR and the REDF Section.

-All student and new professional proposals accepted for conference presentation by the EM Section are considered for the award.
+All student and new professional proposals accepted for conference presentation by the REDF Section are considered for the award.